Yuna (Malaysian singer): 2019–2021: Rouge, directional debut and RIAA certification

 Yuna returned to finish up work for her fourth international album after taking a short break following her wedding.
 She further described the new direction for the upcoming album, which will be the "opposite" of her previous record, "Chapters".
 In an interview with Singapore's Straits Times, Yuna teased that the new album will also feature guest stars; however, no names were disclosed.
 She also hinted that a new song off the upcoming album would be released in March 2019.
 Yuna described the whole process of making the new album as "happier", with more freedom compared to her previous releases.

 In a detailed interview with Riff Magazine on 25 February 2019, Yuna described that the upcoming album was in the process of finishing up and that it brings everything full circle by going back to the music her father listened to when she was young.
 "It's still Yuna, it's pop music, but it's pop and R&B. For this album, we wanted to bring back the feel of old records, old vinyl."

 Yuna released "Forevermore" on 5 April 2019.
 In a Star2 article, she said that the song "is about growing up in a small town and coming from a small country and how that environment made me strive to be the best that I can be."
 For the video she had enlisted her husband Adam Sinclair who is a director, and they shot the video entirely in Malaysia, mostly in Kuala Lumpur and Perlis.
 "Forevermore" debuted at number one on Malaysia's RIM Domestic Chart on 11 April 2019, her first number-one since the reintroduction of the official chart in 2017.

 Apart from making her new album, Yuna ventured into the directing scene.
 She made her directional debut in October 2018 for Malaysia's duo, Hani & Zue's "Alone".
 Yuna later directed another video for the duo, "Aku dan Laguku".

 On 17 April 2019, Yuna earned her very first RIAA certification when her song "Crush" logged a gold certified sales of 500,000 copies.
 This feat was achieved three years after the song was released.

 Yuna released her second promotional single from her upcoming album, "Blank Marquee" featuring American rapper, G-Eazy on 16 May 2019.
 The music video was shot in Kuala Lumpur, featuring Malaysian actor, Amerul Affendi and also directed by Sinclair.
 On the same day, Yuna revealed several titles and lyrics from her new album Rouge, which was released on 12 July 2019.

 2022–present:Y5

 On 4 March 2022, announced that her fifth international album, Y5, would be released in five installations: Y1, Y2, Y3, Y4, and Y5.

+Yuna's 2011 track "Someone Out Of Town" gained a resurgence in popularity in 2026 after videos on social media platform TikTok used the song.